-Fixing an exterior floor (other than on a concrete slab)
+Fixing an exterior floor

 The ground should be stable and well compacted.
 The support should be absolutely flat and clean.
 The various layers of the foundation, the fixing screed and the tiling depend both on the nature of the material and the usage of the area: light traffic for pedestrians only, motor cars or occasional heavy duty lorries.
 For tiles <40mm thick, fixing should be done with a full mortar bed on well compacted sand or preferably on a concrete slab.